Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

     <img src="src/2.2.86.png" width="500">

+    Attention weights can be asymmetric: message weight from node i to j is different from that from node j to i.

 - GNN Layer in Practice

     In practice, these classic GNN layers are a great starting point.
 We can often get better performance by considering a general GNN layer design.
 Concretely, we can include **modern deep learning modules** that proved to be useful in many domains.